 A time factor is crucial for doctors since they may sometimes encounter an urgent case where they have to act fast despite the lack of expertise.

 If there is no time to wait for an expert, they can call the said expert and follow their instructions via a video conference.
 This practice, although not ideal, can save lives.

 The time aspect is especially poignant in rural areas, where specialized doctors and hospitals are scarce.
 It is also pretty important in big cities where traffic jams are commonplace.

-When there is no time to cover the distance between the doctor and the patient, a video conference should serve as a viable alternative.
+When there is no time to cover the doctor and the patient’s distance, a video conference should serve as a viable alternative.

 There Is No Need to Spend Money on Traveling

 Healthcare is already way too expensive in some countries, and patients shouldn’t be forced to pay extra to get to a specific location.